SaadAmien20/cdc_using_debezium_and_kafka/README.md

 This POC demonstrates:
 - [✔] How to set up [components: Debezium with PostgreSQL-primary and replica, Debezium, kafka,  schema-registry, sqlServer as destination]
-- [✔] Data flow from source to sink using [tools, e.g., Kafka Connect, JDBC Sink]
+- [✔] Data flow from source to sql server
 - [✔] Execuet Stored Procedure to handle the history changes like scd type 2.

 ## 🔄 Data Flow